alters-mit/magnebot/doc/arm_articulation.md

                                   orientation_mode=OrientationMode.none)
 ```

+### Limitations to the IK orientation solver

+- The Magnebot IK orientation solver assumes that the Magnebot's arms are in their neutral position.
+If they're at any other position, the IK solution found using `auto`, `auto` parameters will be inaccurate.
+You can reset the arms to their neutral positions with the `reset_arm()` function.
+- The IK solver doesn't (and can't) automatically handle situations where there are obstructions such as walls, other objects, objects held by a magnet, or the Magnebot's body.

 ### Explicitly setting IK orientation parameters

 You can explicitly set the `target_orientation` and `orientation_mode` parameters in the `reach_for()` and `grasp()` action.
 You might want to do this if: